aimms/how-to/Articles/562/562-ipTwist.rst

 The purpose of this article is to illustrate:

-#.  initialization of an openapi generated AIMMS library,
+#.  initialization of an OpenAPI generated AIMMS library,

 #.  make a request to such a library (arrow 1), and